 Or Google “before and after using ring light.”

 Get yourself a UBeesize.
 It’s about $45 with a tripod.
-It adjusts to 33 different levels and tones of light, so you can really play with it and find the perfect setting for the room you’re in, the time of day, and any other variables that can affect how you look.
+It adjusts to 33 different levels and tones of light.
+You can play with it and find the perfect setting for the room, time of day, and any other variables that can affect how you look.
 It swivels and tilts for the right angle, and plugs into your computer via USB.

 Honorable Mention: The sun, a star about 92 million miles from Hoboken, New Jersey.
 If you have the option, natural sunlight is actually better than anything artificial.